menu

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Humboldt has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Humboldt has few renters and college students.
 But the biggest reason it is quieter in Humboldt than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Humboldt may be for you.

-Humboldt is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Humboldt doesn't have a public transportation system that people use for their commute.

 Demographics

-The per capita income in Humboldt in 2022 was $29,259, which is lower middle income relative to Nebraska and the nation.
-This equates to an annual income of $117,036 for a family of four.
+The per capita income in Humboldt in 2022 was $35,692, which is middle income relative to Nebraska and the nation.
+This equates to an annual income of $142,768 for a family of four.
 However, Humboldt contains both very wealthy and poor people as well.

 Humboldt is a somewhat ethnically-diverse city.
 The people who call Humboldt home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Humboldt residents report their race to be White.
-Humboldt also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.30% of the city’s residents.
+The greatest number of Humboldt residents report their race to be White, followed by Native American.
 Important ancestries of people in Humboldt include German, Irish, English, Dutch, and Swiss.

 The most common language spoken in Humboldt is English.
 Other important languages spoken here include Spanish and Polish.